 OUTBREAKS AND TESTING

 An “Outbreak” is three or more COVID-19 cases among employees in an "exposed group" within a 14-day period.
 If there is an Outbreak, we will exclude all employees who had close contact where required.
 We will also ensure all employees in the exposed group are tested for COVID-19; will repeat the testing one week later; and will continue to make tests available to employees at least weekly until the workplace no longer qualifies as an outbreak.
 Also, all employees in the exposed group regardless of vaccination status must wear face coverings when indoors, or when outdoors and less than six feet from another person, unless an exception applies.
+Employee’s who have close contact exposure during an Outbreak must test negative or must be quarantined/isolated.

 A ”Major Outbreak” is where 20 or more COVID-19 cases in an "exposed group" occur within a 30-day period.
 In addition to the requirements list under “Outbreaks” above, we will ensure all employees in the “exposed group” are tested for COVID-19 at least twice weekly until there are no new cases detected for a 14-day period.
 We will also offer respirators to all employees, regardless of vaccination status, to use on a voluntary basis.
 Where respirators are not worn, employees must be separated in the exposed group from other persons by at least six feet where feasible.
 We may also consider halting all or part of operations to control the virus if deemed necessary by our dealership.